NTU-P04922004/AICity2020_Team_91/README.md

 ## Background and foreground analysis

 In this stage, static backgrounds and dynamic foregrounds for each frame in a video will be extracted.
-Static backgrounds are objects remain static for a long duration in the video while foregrounds are objects constantly moving in the video.
+Static backgrounds are objects that remain static for a long duration in the video while foregrounds are objects constantly moving in the video.

 OpenCV's Gaussian Mixture-based method (BackgroundSubtractorMOG2) is used to model backgrounds and foregrounds in a video.